DenisBuserski/Git/README.md

 - Repository
   - The code repository used in a project
   - Project code
 - Open source code - Everyone can see the code
+- GitHub - If you are not added as a collaborator, you cannot make pull requests